 Is it Comfortable to Drive?

-The transmission offers silky-smooth shifts between gears, and the driving quality is supremely comfortable, which will keep your kids happy on long holiday road trips, and makes the trip as easy as possible for the driver.
 In base form, the CX-9 feels and drives well beyond its price tag, and the more expensive variants feel right on par thanks to the sophisticated and high-quality ride on offer.
 When you’re up and moving, the CX-9 feels surprisingly planted, and while it’s no doubt a heavy car, it does a great job at holding on through the corners for something of this size, and is a testament to Mazda’s exceptionally high level of design and execution.

 It will take some time getting used to the sheer size of the CX-9 - it’s just over 5-meters long - when you’re in car parks and tight traffic situations, but the car redeems itself with just how relaxing and easy it is to pilot in all other driving conditions.